Minuscule (TV series): Other media

 The "region 4" DVD set for the first season consists of 3 discs.
 There were also very few merchandise made for the series, featuring its main characters, like a calendar, bookmarks and printable activities.

-Production of a feature film that shared the same creative universe was commenced in March 2012.
-A feature film titled Minuscule - Valley of the Lost Ants, was released on January 29, 2014.Debruge, Peter Cicada's Song at official blog site, 19 March 2012.
-Accessed 19 March 2012 A second feature film, Minuscule 2: Mandibles from Far Away, was released on January 30, 2019.
+A feature film based on the series, with the same creative team, titled Minuscule: Valley of the Lost Ants, was released on January 29, 2014.
+A second feature film, Minuscule 2: Mandibles from Far Away, was released on January 30, 2019.